TheArkive/Socket_ahk2/README.md

 Updated for v2.beta-1

-Example works on the same machine, or across 2 machines.
+Example is designed to work on the same machine, but IP addr:port can be modified as desired.

 In the example:
 * Press F1 to connect to www.google.com:80